gaelmoccand/Cpp_Weekly/rvalue/README.md

     Vector vec = factory(4);
 }
 ```
-###  Apply std::move to rvalue reference being return from fct that return by value but do not apply std::move on local objects
+### 4. Apply std::move to rvalue reference being return from fct that return by value but not on local object

 Assuming that Matrix type supports move construction, casting lhs to an rvalue in the return statement will then increase efficency
 by moving lhs instead of copying it.
 If Matrix type does not support move ctor yet , then it won't hurts